Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 ### How To install termux?

-You can install termux form google play store or from f-droid. <br />
+You can install termux from termux github or from f-droid. <br />

 - Get it on [Github](https://github.com/termux/termux-app)
 - Download from [F-Droid](https://f-droid.org/packages/com.termux/) <br />